Data-Science-for-Linguists-2025/News-Bias-Assessment/progress_report.md

 Using AllSides as a starting point, I then selected one news source (Vox) that leans left according to the chart.
 In order to remain as unbiased as possible in methodology, I also selected one news source (Fox News) that leans right.

 ### Framework for linguistic corpora
 This step has proved to be the most difficult part of my methodology so far.
 The article [On the subjectivity of intensifiers](https://www.sciencedirect.com/science/article/abs/pii/S0388000107000198) has been a helpful resource in getting started on finding data that is appropriate for the project.
 Some datasets I found in earlier steps of this project relate only to movie data, or lack a concrete linguistic variable that is operationalized.
 This article led me to research by Wiebe, Janyce M., Bruce, Rebecca F., & O'Hara, Thomas P. (1999) which studied subjectivity classifications and created a custom dataset that was manually annotated.

-Though the license for usage isn't clear, but after a correspondence with Dr. Na-Rae Han, it became clear that this data is both safe to use and commonly used for NLP projects.
+Though the license for usage isn't clear, but after a correspondence with a professor, it became clear that this data is both safe to use and commonly used for NLP projects.
+I attempted to search for a license in the README file and the paper itself but it was not availabe.
 I have included a link to it [here](https://people.cs.pitt.edu/~wiebe/pubs/acl99/).
 Though the format is unfamiliar, I can make a few statements about the data based on the README file.
 First, the data is in the style of SGML markup.
 It follows the following structure:

 format:
     article start tag